ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 A Ride is a route of a bike trip.
 It can include one or more Landmarks - interesting places you can see along the way.
 More than one Ride can visit the same Landmark, so it's similar to an N-N relationship model in a database.

-In this step you'll add the first content type, Ride.
+In this step you add the first content type, Ride.

 Go to the admin interface (`<yourdomain>/admin`) and log in with the default username: `admin` and the default password: `publish`.